Get to know us, our history, and what makes Saga such a great place to work.

-In 2020, we launched a set of core values representing who we are and how we work.
+We have a set of core values representing who we are and how we work.
 At the heart of everything we do - and every interaction we have - our values provide the framework for how we work together as a team.
 And they shape the behaviours we’ll need to successfully deliver our strategy.

 Strategy: Transforming Saga - Experience is Everything

-As we celebrate our 70th anniversary, we’re repositioning and modernising Saga so we can continue to create and deliver specialist products and services for people over 50.
+We’re repositioning and modernising Saga so we can continue to create and deliver specialist products and services for people over 50.

 We’ll remain the same at our core - a unique British business focused on providing exceptional, differentiated products and services to our distinct customer group.
 But we’ll refresh our brand and invest in data and digital to improve the customer experience.
 We’ll also optimise our Insurance business, build greater capability and resilience in our Cruise business, and reset our Tours offer.
-You can find out more on our five strategic pillars here > Link

 At the heart of our business model is our drive to know more about our customers' wants and needs, so that we’re best placed to serve them.
 Find out more about our strategy and the Saga model here.

 When you do come into one of our hubs, it’ll be with a real purpose in mind – to meet with your team, to work together, and of course to socialise and celebrate too!
-We’ll continue to do most of our work from home, and just use our office hubs for those occasions where it’s better - and more productive - to be in the same room together.
+We’ll continue to do most of our work from home, and just use our hubs for those occasions where it’s better - and more productive - to be in the same room together.

 A great place to work